Somm.Site

 Champagne

-Champagne is the world's most famous sparkling wine and the only one that matters from a regulatory standpoint: wines labeled Champagne must come exclusively from the Champagne appellation in northeastern France, roughly 150 kilometers east of Paris.
-The region's cool continental climate and chalk subsoil, the legacy of an ancient seabed, produce base wines of high acidity and delicate fruit that are ideally suited to the traditional method of secondary fermentation in bottle, known as methode traditionnelle or methode champenoise.
+Champagne is the world's most famous sparkling wine and, from a regulatory standpoint, the only one that legally bears the name.
+Wines labeled Champagne must come exclusively from the appellation in northeastern France, roughly 150 kilometers east of Paris, where production is concentrated around the cities of Reims and Épernay.
+The region's cool continental climate and chalk subsoil, the legacy of an ancient seabed, produce base wines of high acidity and delicate fruit that are ideally suited to the traditional method of secondary fermentation in bottle, known as méthode traditionnelle or méthode champenoise.
+The chalk also serves a practical function beyond viticulture, providing the deep, naturally cool cellars in which Champagne ages on its lees for years, gradually developing the toasted, autolytic complexity that distinguishes the category from sparkling wines produced anywhere else in the world.

 The three principal grapes are Chardonnay, Pinot Noir, and Pinot Meunier, typically blended across multiple vineyards and often across multiple vintages to maintain a consistent house style.
-A Blanc de Blancs is made entirely from Chardonnay; a Blanc de Noirs from the red grapes Pinot Noir and Pinot Meunier (pressed gently to avoid color extraction).
-Vintage Champagnes are produced only in exceptional years and must age a minimum of three years on the lees, though many prestige cuvees age for a decade or more.
-Rose Champagne is made either by blending a small proportion of still red wine into the base or by brief skin contact with Pinot Noir.
+A Blanc de Blancs is produced entirely from Chardonnay, yielding a lean, citrus-driven expression, while a Blanc de Noirs comes from the red grapes Pinot Noir and Pinot Meunier, pressed gently to avoid color extraction.
+Vintage Champagne is produced only in exceptional years and must age a minimum of three years on the lees, though many prestige cuvées rest for a decade or more before release.
+Rosé Champagne is made either by blending a small proportion of still red wine into the base or by brief skin contact with Pinot Noir, an unusual exception in French wine law, which generally prohibits the blending of red and white grapes to produce a pink wine.

 the villages of the champagne region of france